emmy-codes/Star-Trek-Museum/README.md

 ### Wireframes

-My wireframes accidentally went rather hi-fi because I wanted to see how the background images and the strong LCARS colour scheme was going to work, but I finished the estimated design for desktop, tablet and mobile for the homepage, crew exhibition, starship exhibition, contact page and  404 error page.
+My wireframes accidentally went rather hi-fi because I wanted to see how the background images and the strong LCARS colour scheme was going to work, but I finished the estimated design for desktop, tablet, and mobile for the homepage, crew exhibition, starship exhibition, contact page and  404 error page.

 #### Homepage